Table of Contents

 Advanced Querying

-To enable the Assistant to query in advanced query languages like SQL, the elastic API or Mongo MQL, add an LLM generated instruction set to this structure, including:
+To enable the Assistant to query in advanced query languages like SQL, the elastic API or Mongo MQL, add an LLM generated instruction set to the SearchProvider config block, including:

-For example, here's how SWIRL configures the Search Assistant to query the company database using Google BigQuery SQL:
+For example, here's a configuration enabling the Search Assistant to query the company database using Google BigQuery SQL:

 "config": {